 Ruth has developed her expertise working as a psychologist and manager within welfare services, the mental health sector, and elite sport.
 With unique experience in both mental health and high performance sport, Ruth understands what is required to make change, and achieve maximum potential in all areas of life.

 Ruth’s career began leading teams in the welfare sector, providing services to disadvantaged young people and families, and delivering a range of psychological services and programs on mental health units for children, adolescents, and young adults.
 Transitioning her skills into the high performance sport environment, Ruth has worked within the elite sport industries in both Australia and the United Kingdom, and at all levels of international competition.
 For 8 years Ruth worked at the Australian Institute of Sport as a Senior Sport Psychologist, and established and managed the national athlete counselling service.
 Working across a variety of sports, and teams, with Tennis Australia, Diving Australia, Swimming Australia, Basketball Australia, and the Papua New Guinea Olympic team, Ruth gained extensive expertise in elite sport performance.
-Ruth relocated to the United Kingdom to take up the position of Lead Psychologist for the Great Britain Cycling Team, managing performance psychology services aimed at sustaining Olympic success, and has recently returned home to work with Cycling Australia as the Head of Performance Psychology and Behaviours.
-Holding roles at the last three Olympic Games, Ruth was the Head of Psychology Services for the Australian Olympic Team at the Olympic Games in Beijing, 2008 and London, 2012, and the Lead Psychologist for the British Cycling Team for the Olympic Games in Rio, 2016; and Director of Psychology for the Australian Olympic Team for the Tokyo Olympic Games, 2021.
+Ruth relocated to the United Kingdom to take up the position of Lead Psychologist for the Great Britain Cycling Team, managing performance psychology services aimed at sustaining Olympic success, and has recently returned home to work with Cycling Australia as the Director of Performance Psychology and Behaviours.
+Holding roles at the last four Olympic Games, Ruth was the Head of Psychology Services for the Australian Olympic Team at the Olympic Games in Beijing, 2008 and London, 2012; the Lead Psychologist for the British Cycling Team for the Olympic Games in Rio, 2016; and Director of Psychology for the Australian Olympic Team for the Tokyo Olympic Games, 2021.
 Ruth is currently working as the Director Player Wellbeing for the ATP Tour.